codeforall/pgpool_examples/README.md

 # How to build and run

-To run the exmaple do the following:
+To run the example do the following:
 ```
-cd exampele_dir
+cd example_dir
 docker-compose build
 docker-compose up
 ```